 Drawing-room with TV, DVD player and ornamental fireplace

 Take care with children near the lake.
-Apple Loft Cottage (3017) sleeps 5 plus 1 cot and can be booked alone or in conjuction with Nancealverne House for larger parties.
+Apple Loft Cottage (3017) sleeps five plus a cot and can be booked alone or in conjuction with Nancealverne House for larger parties.

 - Dogs welcome (2 dogs over 18 months old only)